arkdatastudios/HANDSONKEYS/content/post/data-days-aws-gen-ai/index.md

 ## Keys or no Keys? - 10:00 AM

-After a quick round of introductions, the AWS team gave attendees an overview to what the workshop would be covering during the day.
+After a quick round of introductions, the AWS team gave attendees an overview of what the workshop would be covering during the day.

-We were given a business case (*There are two companies going thru a merger.
-They are in the process of combining their databases with each other*) and a high level walk-thru of the solution architecture we would be implementing using various Amazon services.
+We were given a business case - *There are two companies going thru a merger.
+They are in the process of combining their databases with each other* - and a high level walk-thru of the solution architecture we would be implementing using various Amazon services.

 >*Amazon QuickSight, Amazon Bedrock, and Amazon Q were the my stars for the day.*

-Amazon Quicksight was the first service we became familiar with.
-We used it to explore the data we would be working with.
-During the time, I felt that Quicksight was standard fair in terms of a BI experience, but my feelings changed during a future lab.
+[Amazon Quicksight](https://docs.aws.amazon.com/quicksight/latest/user/welcome.html) was the first service I became familiar with.
+I used it to explore the raw data I'd be working with.
+My first impression was that Quicksight gives the standard fair in terms of a BI experience, but my feelings changed during a future lab.
 More on this later.

 As the top of the hour approached, a question was raised about if a "low code" or "pro code" experience was preferred by AWS.